 As much as you might want to dispose of your turkey carcass by feeding it to the famished, eager wolf living in your home, please don’t.
 Cooked bones are extremely dangerous to dogs and can splinter, becoming lodged in your dog’s throat, stomach or intestinal tract.
 Cooked bones can also tear or puncture the intestinal tract or stomach, which has been known to cause fatal infection.
 Even if the bone makes it through the intestines and stomach, they can obstruct the bowel and result in indigestion and vomiting.

-Pumpkin: Canned pumpkin is very safe for dogs, and can actually aid digestion.
-Although pumpkin pie does not typically contain any ingredients that are toxic to dogs, it typically contains a lot of sugar.
+Canned pumpkin is very safe for dogs, and can actually aid digestion.
+Although pumpkin pie does not typically contain any ingredients that are toxic to dogs, it usually contains a lot of sugar.
 For this reason we do not typically recommend feeding it to your pup.

-Whipped cream: Whipped cream is safe to feed dogs (provided they are not lactose intolerant) in small amounts.
-Think Starbucks Pupaccino!
+Whipped cream is safe to feed dogs (provided they are not lactose intolerant) in small amounts.
+Think Starbucks Puppuccino!

 Other Dishes: Many people like to use Thanksgiving as an outlet for their culinary creativity.
 When trying to decide whether to feed your dog a certain food, take into account the general rules outlined above and apply them to the dish under consideration.

 You may also want to play it safe and read our article on which foods your dog can and can’t eat before making a decision.
 Remember: when in doubt, don’t take chances – only feed the food you are certain is safe for your dog.

 Easy Thanksgiving Leftovers Dinner Recipe for Dogs

 – 4-6 oz turkey (can be a mixture of light and dark meat)